YangLiu9208/CDFAG/README.md

 Just run "CDFAG_demo.m".

-Any problems can be contacted with aryanr@163.com.

-If you use our codes or dataset and find our work useful, please kindly consider to cite our paper by:
+If you use our codes or XD145 dataset and find our work useful, please kindly consider to cite our paper by:

 ```
 @article{CDFAG,